-Pasha pulled the heavy knit of her newly gifted sweater down over her torso.
-The other two women of Pasha’s film team were also bundled in cozy sweaters.
+Penni pulled the heavy knit of her newly gifted sweater down over her torso.
+The other two women of Penni’s film team were also bundled in cozy sweaters.
 Insulated from the winter chill, the women maneuvered the film equipment in a well-rehearsed and orchestrated dance of poles, sheets and electronics in preparation for a movie showing.

 Changing Seasons, Changing Needs